dask/design-docs/001-collection-backend-dispatching.md

 Once the `DaskBackendEntrypoint` subclass is defined, the new entrypoint can be declared in the library's `setup.py` file (specifying the class with a `"dask.backends"` entrypoint).

 Note that the `CudfBackendEntrypoint` example above selects `PandasBackendEntrypoint` as the fallback entrypoint class, but does not directly inherit from this reference class.
 This approach allows Dask to properly move data from the pandas fallback for any IO functions that lack cudf-specific definitions.
 If the cudf subclass were to directly inherit from `PandasBackendEntrypoint`, then "fallback" behavior would not result in data-movement or user warnings.
+[See notes on defining dispatchable IO functions](#defining-dispatchable-io-functions).

 ## Implementation Details